kin-cheung/aos_notes/lectures/4_shared_memory.md

 The object reference is same for all the nodes, regardless of which node a service is executing, they all have the same reference.
 Under the covers however you can have incremental optimization of the implementation of the object.

 The advantage of the replication is that the **object references can access their respective replicas independently**.
 This means **less locking**.
-This means page fault handling (as one example) will scale with the number of processes!
+This means page fault handling (as one example) will scale with the number of processors!

 ### Implementation of Clustered Objects